 Many people approach PCI DSS compliance as a once-a-year activity.
-They get close to the day of reckoning, when the QSA comes on-site.
+They get close to the day of reckoning, when their QSA comes on-site.
 Or they realize that it’s time to fill in the SAQ again.
 They fix a bunch of issues they became aware of over the year.
 They hope they’ve checked the boxes, and they’re done for another year.

-Unfortunately for these folks, as we’ll see below, PCI DSS is not designed to operate like this at all.
+Unfortunately for these folks, as we’ll see, PCI DSS is not designed to operate like this at all.
 PCI DSS, like all good information security programs, lowers the risk to what it’s protecting (Cardholder Data / CHD) through regular and routine review of many different controls.
 Some of these things need to be done annually, but those are the exception.
 Many others are supposed to be done semi-annually (every 6 months), quarterly, or even more frequently.
 Some, such as log event review, must be done daily.

 Planning for PCI DSS Compliance

 One of the early tasks in understanding the impact of PCI DSS compliance to your organization is establishing your PCI Calendar.
 This calendar:

 - identifies all recurring tasks required by PCI DSS compliance, which your company can’t simply mark as ‘N/A’

 - assigns ownership to each tasks such that there is accountability for it being completed

 Note that the calendar doesn’t dictate how these tasks will be done.
 That’s a function of your procedure documentation, which in turn needs to align with the company’s approved policies and the PCI DSS itself.
 The specific procedure used can even change from time to time, as long as it’s done in accordance with the then-current procedure documents.